B.S. in Economics, Finance Concentration

 The B.S. in Economics, Finance Concentration provides a broader and deeper understanding of finance theory and practice.
 In general, the requirements for the concentration are the same as those for the B.S. degree, with the addition of a core finance course and three upper-level finance electives.

 This degree program classifies as STEM (CIP Code 45.0603: Econometrics and Quantitative Economics), and students with this major can apply for a 24-month STEM extension of F-1 Optional Practical Training (OPT).

 Completion of a higher-level math course (MATH 212 or higher) demonstrates proficiency in lower-level math courses; therefore, lower-level requirements may be waived for students who have successfully completed higher-level math courses.

 - MATH 111L Laboratory Calculus I OR MATH 105L Laboratory Calculus and Functions I AND MATH 106L Laboratory Calculus Functions II

 - MATH 122 Introductory Calculus II OR MATH 112L Laboratory Calculus II OR MATH 122L Introductory Calculus II with Applications

-- MATH 212 Multivariable Calculus OR MATH 222 Advanced Multivariable Calculus OR any higher-level math course with MATH 212 as prerequisite.
+- MATH 202 Multivariable Calculus for Economics or MATH 212 Multivariable Calculus OR MATH 222 Advanced Multivariable Calculus OR any higher-level math course with MATH 212 as prerequisite.